Clackamas Community College

-May provide assistance to other department personnel as workload and staffing levels dictate.
+Provide assistance to other college personnel as workload and staffing levels dictate.
 Maintain proficiency by attending training and meetings, reading materials, and meeting with others in areas of responsibility.
 Maintain work areas in a clean and orderly manner.

 The education and/or work experience sections of your online application form must demonstrate that you meet all of the following Minimum Qualifications.
 The information on the cover letter/resume will not substitute for the completed application.